Greenhouse

-Many commercial glass greenhouses or hothouses are high tech production facilities for vegetables, flowers or fruits.
+Greenhouses can range in size from small sheds to industrial-sized buildings and enormous glasshouses.
+The smallest example is a miniature greenhouse known as a cold frame, typically used at home, whereas large commercial greenhouses are high tech production facilities for vegetables, flowers or fruits.
 The glass greenhouses are filled with equipment including screening installations, heating, cooling, and lighting, and may be controlled by a computer to optimize conditions for plant growth.
 Different techniques are then used to manage growing conditions, including air temperature, relative humidity and vapour-pressure deficit, in order to provide the optimum environment for cultivation of a specific crop.